ondrejsika/docker-training/README.md

 ### Socket forwading

-If you want to forward socket into conteiner, you can also use volume.
-If you work with sockets, read only parameters doesn't work.
+If you want to forward socket into container, you can also use volume.
+If you work with sockets, read only parameter doesn't work.

 ```
 docker run -v /var/run/docker.sock:/var/run/docker.sock -ti docker